 The best soccer is played at an incredibly fast pace.
 The ball moves quickly.
 The players move quickly.
-And if you don’t have the ability to think and play fast, you’ll be left behind.
+And if you can’t think and play fast, you’ll be left behind.

 As a player, if you take too much time trying to decide where the ball needs to go, you’re putting yourself at a massive disadvantage.
-The opponent will be able to easily steal the ball.
+The opponent will be able to steal the ball easily.

-Alternatively, if you are not able to think quickly in defensive situations, attackers will move easily past you and you’ll be struggling to recover.
+Alternatively, if you cannot think quickly in defensive situations, attackers will move easily past you, and you’ll be struggling to recover.

-A team full of players who are able to think quickly on and off the ball will find it much easier to keep the ball, score goals, and win games.
+A team full of players who can think quickly on and off the ball will find it much easier to keep the ball, score goals, and win games.

-There are an infinite amount of decisions to be made in every moment of a soccer game.
+There are infinite decisions to be made in every moment of a soccer game.

 - Dribble or pass?

 - Cross or shoot?